Why I Quit Being a Baha’i

 Because of my non-belief, I consider myself a “secular” Baha’i.
 I appreciate the impact it had on me as a young person and having grown up.
 But mostly, I think that I would have been a good person even if my family weren’t Baha’i.

-People who would have been good, despite religious influence, include my parents, some of my extended family, and many of the friends I’ve kept.
+People who would have been good regardless of religious influence include my parents, some of my extended family, and many of the friends I’ve kept.
 At their core, they’re just great people.
 Some of my extended family are terrible people, though, and still call themselves Baha’is.
 Some other Baha’is are far worse.
 I’m good because my parents raised me well.
 I appreciate that.

 There are other reasons though, other than a lack of faith, that I left the Baha’i faith.